-We are very pleased to announce the KCD Board of Directors approved the proposed 6 priorities for the 2018 Urban Forestry program – 5 working directly with 5 member jurisdictions (3 new) and 1 education initiative.
+We are very pleased to announce KCD’s Board of Directors approved the proposed 6 priorities for the 2018 Urban Forestry program – 5 working directly with 5 member jurisdictions (3 new) and 1 education initiative.
 With these partnerships, we have provided assistance to 30 of our 34 member jurisdictions!
 We are prepared to bring in the remaining 4 next year: Carnation, Duvall, Issaquah and North Bend.
-Check out KCD’s Urban Forest Health Management Program page fore more information.
+Check out KCD’s Urban Forest Health Management Program page for more information.

 The transmittal of the working group’s final recommendations with budget and partners is here.

 Beaux Arts – Village Forest Assessment & Stewardship Project

 The Town has requested assistance by conducting a forest canopy assessment across the entire Village, providing management and stewardship recommendations to preserve the historic and Town leadership vision of preserving its natural forest character, and helping with the education of current and prospective residents of this Town’s value.